rayden7/cs171-project03/README.md

     races_data.csv - contains all individual race records per rider, per class, per year rider-data.csv - contains information in individual riders, pictures, bios, etc.
+    Death_riders_per_eventv2.csv  - contains a dataset aggregated based on number of casualties per race class.
+    Death_riders_per_location.csv  - contains a dataset aggregated based on number of casualties per location of death.
+    Deaths_grouped_by_years_of_experiencev2.csv - contains a dataset aggregated based on number of casualties per years of experience a rider has at TT races.